Ruth Rhiannon Barrett

 Dianic High Priestess

-Ruth co-facilitates The Spiral Door Women’s Mystery School of Magick and Ritual Arts, a national training program for Dianic witches and clergy.
-In 2011, at the National Women’s Music Festival, Ruth was presented with the Jane Schliessman Award for outstanding contributions to women’s music from Women in the Arts.
+At the National Women’s Music Festival in 2011, Ruth was presented with the Jane Schliessman Award for outstanding contributions to women’s music from Women in the Arts.
 Ruth directed the Candlelight Concert at the Michigan Women's Music Festival from 1992 - until the closure of the festival in 2015.
-Ruth gave the 2015 spirituality keynote address at the National Women’s Music Festival, titled Our Holy Book Has Always Been Our Female Flesh and Blood: Embodied Feminist Spirituality, Women’s Mysteries vs. Gender-ism.
-She was also a presenter and performer at the Parliament of the World's Religions in 2015.
+That same year Ruth was a presenter and performer at the Parliament of the World's Religions and gave the 2015 spirituality keynote address at the National Women’s Music Festival, titled Our Holy Book Has Always Been Our Female Flesh and Blood: Embodied Feminist Spirituality, Women’s Mysteries vs. Gender-ism.

 Photo by Ursula Hoppe Photography